Sh4e/Legend-Source/README.md

        * percolating - Co-owner

-       * GameHerobrin - Alias remastered (yes this is a paste cope more)
+       * GameHerobrine - Alias remastered (yes this is a paste cope more)

        * Original Alias dev(s) (yes this is a paste cope more)